AdobeDocs/genstudio.en/README.md

 ### Major changes

 If you are part of the Adobe community and you want to create an article or submit major changes, submit an issue on the _Issues_ tab to start a conversation with the documentation team.
-Once you agree to a plan, work with an employee to build and place the content.
+Once you and the writer agree on a plan, build and place the content together.

 ### Major changes from Adobe Employees